mnervik/jQuery-slider/README.md

 </div>
 ```
 # Options
+The following variables can be changed (in *slider.js*) to make the plugin fit your needs.

 | Name | Default | Info |
 | ---- | ------- | ---- |
 | automation_delay | 5000 | How many milliseconds between each image |